privatenumber/type-flag/README.md

 ```

 ### Optional value flag

-It's common to have flags that act as a boolean when no value is passed in.
-This can be done by creating a custom type that returns both types.
+To create a string flag that acts as a boolean when nothing is passed in, create a custom type that returns both types.

 ```ts
 function OptionalString(value: string) {